bailsman/outsystems-elastic-integration/logstash/README.md

 ## Configure Logstash

-First and foremost, you need to copy the [logstash-config.txt](config/logstash-config.txt) file to folder `/etc/sysconfig/logstash`, review very carefully all the environment variables in that file, and make the necessary adjustments if needed.
+First and foremost, you need to rename the file [logstash-config.txt](config/logstash-config.txt) to `/etc/sysconfig/logstash`, review very carefully all the environment variables in that file, and make the necessary adjustments if needed.

 ## Run one pipeline at a time